Azure/acr/docs/preview/BYOK/README.md

-# Bring your own key (BYOK)
+# Customer-Managed Key (CMK)

-Bring your own key allows customers to configure customer-managed keys for Azure Container Registry (ACR) encryption.
+Customer-Managed Key (CMK) or Bring your own key (BYOK) allows customers to configure customer-managed keys for Azure Container Registry (ACR) encryption.
+All customer-managed keys must be stored in an Azure Key Vault.

 In this private preview, you can create a new Premium container registry with BYOK enabled using an Azure ARM template.